Invisible balance

-The invisible balance or balance of trade on services is that part of the balance of trade that refers to services and other products that do not result in the transfer of physical objects.
+The invisible balance or balance of trade on services is that part of the balance of trade that refers to services and other items that do not result in the transfer of physical objects.
 Examples include consulting services, shipping services, tourism, and patent license revenues.
 This figure is usually generated by tertiary industry.
 The term 'invisible balance' is especially common in the United Kingdom.

 For countries that rely on service exports or on tourism, the invisible balance is particularly important.
 For instance the United Kingdom and Saudi Arabia receive significant international income from financial services, while Japan and Germany rely more on exports of manufactured goods.

 Types of invisibles

 Invisibles are both international payments for services (as opposed to goods), as well as movements of money without exchange for goods or services.
 These invisibles are called 'transfer payments' or 'remittances' and may include money sent from one country to another by an individual, business, government or non-governmental organisations (NGO) – often charities.

 An individual remittance may include money sent to a relative overseas.
 Business transfers may include profits sent by a foreign subsidiary to a parent company or money invested by a business in a foreign country.
 Bank loans to foreign countries are also included in this category, as are license fees paid for the use of patents and trademarks.
 Government transfers may involve loans made or official aid given to foreign countries, while transfers made by NGO's include money designated for charitable work within foreign countries, respectively.